WFNM

 WFNM (89.1 FM) is a non-commercial college FM radio station licensed to serve Lancaster, Pennsylvania.
 The station is owned by Franklin & Marshall College and broadcasts a variety format.

 The station Advisor is Josh Hankins.
-Dan T. Lewis advised form January 1998 to 2018, when he retired.
+Dan T. Lewis advised from January 1998 to 2018, when he retired.
 Dan has hosted the "Bessie Smith Green Tea Show" Mondays 5-7 AM.
 The station's shows are hosted by students, faculty & professional staff DJs.
 The station broadcasts an eclectic mix, with DJs having talk shows, playing music, or a mix of both.

 In 2018, WFNM was ranked #19 on The Princeton Review's Top 20 Best College Radio Stations.

 History

 The Federal Communications Commission granted WFNM's first license on August 1, 1973.